Project

 Theoretical evaluation methods were used on both the original app, and the redesigned app.

-Hierarchical Task Analysis (HTA) was used to structurally and systematically describe how a task is performed in the app.
+HTA was used to structurally and systematically describe how a task is performed in the app.

-Cognitive Walkthrough (CW) was used to evaluate usability and identify potential issues.
+CW was used to evaluate usability and identify potential issues.

-Predictive Human Error Analysis (PHEA) was used to examine possible usage errors and their potential consequences.
+PHEA was used to examine possible usage errors and their potential consequences.

 02 Prototyping